-LHS Staff will: As LHS parent(s)/carer(s) I/we will: As an LHS student, I will: Record and reward good engagement with learning, progress and performance.
-Spread kindness and celebrate success.
-Communicate regularly on student progress.
-Take prompt action when we have any concerns about our students and be welcoming to enquiries and responsive to concerns.
+LHS Staff will: As LHS parent(s)/carer(s) I/we will: As an LHS student, I will: Take prompt action when we have any concerns about our students and be welcoming to enquiries and responsive to concerns.
 Teach the principles of personal safety, in particular e-safety.
 Encourage all students to adopt an inclusive approach, ensuring that everyone is treated fairly and equally.
 Value all students as individual members of the LHS family.
-Contact the school at an early stage in the event of any concerns or problems.
-Keep the school updated on any changes to contact details.
 Talk to my child regularly about e-safety and monitor how they spend their time online.
 I will report any concerns via the safety sections on social media sites or to the mobile network provider.
 Support my child to travel safely to school, including wearing a cycle helmet.
 Encourage my child to tell an adult in school if anything worries them.
-Check Satchel One regularly and complete H/W on time.
-Not talk over anyone or call out in class.
 Use formal language in lessons, with no swearing.
 Not argue with staff.
 Try to put it right if I get something wrong.
 Know that every lesson is a fresh start.